andersonfpcorrea/trybe-exercicios/fundamentos/bloco-05-javascript-dom-eventos-e-web-storage/dia-3-javascript-eventos/readme.md

 ## You will be able of:

-- changing the content, style and other atributes of HTML elements from JS events;
+- changing the content, style and other atributes of HTML elements by JS events;
 - using events, like `click` and `change`, in your JS code.

 # Exercises